cudmore/triggerserver/README.md

 Get rid of the Arduino and have Raspberry do everyhting.
 Before I do this I need to look at the timing jitter as ScanImage frame clock is coming into low level interrupts on the Pi (while the Pi is running other code).

+Revamp QT interface with buttons using pyqt.
+This file is not in github archive.

 Get these [IR led strips](http://www.ledlightsworld.com/infrared-led-strips-c-1_79.html)

 ##Estimated cost